 DFT calculations were carried out with the Vienna Ab initio Simulation Package (VASP) (Kresse and Furthmüller, 1996) using the projector augmented-wave (PAW) method (Blöchl, 1994; Kresse and Joubert, 1999) and the Perdew-Burke-Ernzerhof (PBE) exchange-correlation potential (Perdew et al., 1996, 1997).
-Electric Field Gradients (EFGs) were calculated using Petrilli et al. (1998).
-The Brillouin Zone was sampled with only the $\Gamma$ -point in a $4\times4\times4$ supercell (or equivalent in smaller cells).
+Electric Field Gradients (EFGs) were calculated using Petrilli

+160 et al. (1998).
+The Brillouin Zone was sampled with only the $\Gamma$ -point in a $4 \times 4 \times 4$ supercell (or equivalent in smaller cells).
 The PAW data sets had frozen [Xe], [Kr] $4d^{10}$ , [Kr] $4d^{10}$ , $1s^2$ cores for Pb, I, Cs, and C respectively.
-The $^{127}$ I quadrupole moment was taken from Pyykkö (2008).
-For the EFG calculations the convergence threshold was $10^{-6}$ eV for the $4\times4\times4$ supercell.
+The I quadrupole moment was taken from Pyykkö (2008).
+For the EFG calculations the convergence threshold was $10^{-6}$ eV for the $4 \times 4 \times 4$ supercell.
 Structural relaxations were carried out with a convergence threshold of $10^{-8}$ eV.
-The kinetic energy cutoff on the plane wave expansion was $500\,\mathrm{eV}$ .
+The kinetic energy cutoff on the plane wave expansion was 500 eV.

-170 3.2 Wideline NOR setup
+165 3.2 Wideline NQR setup

-NQR experiments were carried out using a home-built, single channel probe based on a chemagnetics probe housing with a horizontal seven turn solenoid coil with a total length of $10 \, \mathrm{mm}$ and an internal diameter of $5 \, \mathrm{mm}$ made of $0.8 \, \mathrm{mm}$ diameter (gauge 20) silver plated copper wire.
-The temperature was regulated with a Chemagnetics temperature controller, calibrated with a thermocouple and confirmed by comparing the basal $^{127}\mathrm{I}~\nu_2$ NQR resonance frequency of MAPbI3 with Yamada et al. (2018) up to 420 K. Tuning and matching was done by the H/F-X eATM robot from NMR Service GmbH (Pecher et al., 2017), adapted to the tuning and matching rods of the probe.
+NQR experiments were carried out using a home-built, single channel probe based on a chemagnetics probe housing with a horizontal solenoid coil made of 0.8 mm silver plated copper wire with an internal diameter of 5 mm.
+The temperature was regulated with a Chemagnetics temperature controller, calibrated with a thermocouple and confirmed by comparing the basal I $\nu_2$ NQR resonance frequency of MAPbI3 with Yamada et al. (2018) up to 420 K. Tuning and matching was done by

+- 170 the H/F-X eATM robot from NMR Service GmbH (Pecher et al., 2017), adapted to the tuning and matching rods of the probe.
 Briefly put, the ATM robot minimises the standing wave ratio (SWR) of a low power continuous wave at the offset frequency of the subsequent acquisition.
 It does so by rotating the tuning and matching rods that would otherwise need to be adjusted by hand.
 A schematic representation of the complete variable temperature, automatically tuned NQR setup is shown in Fig. 1.
 Using three easily replaceable capacitors, the setup has a range of 140-182 MHz.
-Consistent power output across this range at high (150 W) and low (10 mW) power levels was calibrated using a Bird powermeter and the eATM robot console respectively.
+Consistent power output - 175 across this range at high (150 W) and low (10 mW) power levels was calibrated using a Bird powermeter and the eATM robot console respectively.
 An in-house Python script was employed to control frequency offsets, power levels and the alternation of acquisition and matching and tuning during experiments and power calibration.
-Acquisition was done using a Varian VNMRS console and VnmrJ version 4.2 revision A. The external magnetic field strength at the probe location varied between 0.2 and 0.8 gauss depending on orientation.
-Both location and orientation of the probe were kept constant throughout validation and experiments.
+Acquisition was done using a Varian VNMRS console and VnmrJ version 4.2 revision A. The external magnetic field strength at the probe location varied between 0.2 and